s-sajid-ali/xwp/README.md

     - Impulse Response
     - Single Fourier Transform
   - Fraunhofer integral
+  - Finite Difference propagation in 2D.

 - via custom install script (imported as binaries):
   - Direct evaluation of fresnel integral in 1D and 2D in cython.

 - in jupyter notebooks :
-  - Finite Difference propagation in 1D/2D
+  - Finite Difference propagation in 2D.
   - Wigner Distribution Function for 1D signals.

 #### In Progress :